 Charles R. Krusell Fellowship in Community Development

-GOALS: Named in honor of Charles Krusell for his lifetime contributions to affordable housing and community development in the Twin Cities, the Fellowship is designed to prepare students of color in the University of Minnesota’s Master of Urban and Regional Planning and Master of Public Policy programs to be Minnesota’s next leaders and change makers in community development.
+Charles Krusell was a pillar in the Twin Cities development community and he left an indelible mark on every effort he undertook.
+He was a champion for public housing and an ardent advocate for urban renewal in the neighborhoods that needed it most.
+The fellowship honors his lifetime contributions to affordable housing and community development in the Twin Cities, and is designed to prepare students of color in the University of Minnesota’s Master of Urban and Regional Planning and Master of Public Policy programs to be Minnesota’s next leaders and change makers in community development.

 - increase the supply of highly trained community development professionals from communities of color;